AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 discussed in Chapter 1.1 "Atoms and Atomic Nuclei",

-Physics and the physics of ionizing radiation ".
+Physics and the physics of ionizing radiation".

 Multiversum

-result of one big bang (or quantum
+result of one "of our" big bang (or

-be a kind of " super-Copernican "
+more appropriate.
+It would be a kind of "super-Copernican"

 approach: not only is our planet Earth and the solar system one